denkwerk/npm-dw-styleguide/README.md

     -o, --output            The output path
     -d, --documentation     The documentation path

+        --input-pages-path   The input pages path
+        --output-pages-path  The output pages path

+        --template-styleguide-stylesheet  Styleguide-Template: The styleguide css

     -s, --template-src-stylesheets       Content(iframe)-Template: Array of stylesheets set in head.
         --template-src-header-scripts    Content(iframe)-Template: The scripts added to the head section of the document --template-src-footer-scripts    Content(iframe)-Template: Scripts added at the bottom of the document body